jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Shoggoth.md

 RacialMods: +4 Perception
 Languages: Aklo
 SQ: amphibious
 SpecialAbilities: All-Around Vision (Ex) A shoggoth's many sense organs grant a +4 racial bonus on Perception and immunity to flanking.
+  Maddening Cacophony (Su): >
-Maddening Cacophony (Su) As a free action, a shoggoth can give voice to sounds and words sane life was not meant to hear.
+    As a free action, a shoggoth can give voice to sounds and words sane life was not meant to hear.
 All creatures in a 60-foot radius must make a DC 22 Will save or be confused for 1d6 rounds.
 Each round a creature is affected it takes 1d6 points of Wisdom damage.
 A creature that saves cannot be affected by this shoggoth's maddening cacophony for 24 hours.
 This is a sonic mind-affecting effect.
 The save DC is Charisma-based.
+  Engulf (Ex): >
-Engulf (Ex) To use this ability, the shoggoth must begin its turn grappling a creature or must trample.
+    To use this ability, the shoggoth must begin its turn grappling a creature or must trample.
 A shoggoth may attempt to engulf as many creatures as it grapples or tramples in a round.
 This ability otherwise functions as swallow whole, save that a creature that cuts is way out of a shoggoth leaves no hole in the protoplasmic creature's body.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: